-Our platform of a tensioned membrane facilitates our multi-mode operation, given the ease of multi-mode design and manipulation in this space \cite{tsaturyan2017ultracoherent, reetz2019analysis, norte2016mechanical, shin2022spiderweb, fedorov2020fractal}.
-In particular, it opens up the design space for a high-performance micromechanical bolometer \cite{li2023terahertz, blaikie2019fast, vicarelli2022micromechanical, piller2022thermal, zhang2024high, zhang2025enhanced, luhmann2023nanoelectromechanical, martini2025uncooled} that uses our noise reduction method.
-For example, when a device is functionalized with a thermal absorber, two modes with a differential response to the localized heat but a common-mode response to overarching technical drifts could greatly reduce sensor noise while maintaining a clear signal.
+Our platform of a tensioned membrane facilitates multi-mode operation, given the ease of multi-mode design and manipulation in this space \cite{tsaturyan2017ultracoherent, reetz2019analysis, norte2016mechanical, shin2022spiderweb, fedorov2020fractal}.
+It opens the design space for a high-performance micromechanical bolometer \cite{li2023terahertz, blaikie2019fast, vicarelli2022micromechanical, piller2022thermal, zhang2024high, zhang2025enhanced, luhmann2023nanoelectromechanical, martini2025uncooled} that uses our noise reduction method.
+For example, when a device is functionalized with a thermal absorber, two modes with a differential response to localized heat but a common-mode response to technical drifts could reduce sensor noise while maintaining a clear signal.
 Another salient topic is to evaluate our method on other resonator geometries and types.
 Lower mass resonators, where the nonlinear regime is more quickly accessed, are of particular interest.

-Acknowledgements: The authors thank Peter Steenken, Silvan Schmid, Scott Papp, and Jack Harris for insightful discussions; Luca Talamo, Sarah Dickson, Michelle Chalupnik, Maxwell Urmey, and Kazemi Adachi for experimental assistance and careful reading of the manuscript; and David Carlson for assistance with the fabrication.
+Acknowledgments: The authors thank Peter Steenken, Silvan Schmid, Scott Papp, and Jack Harris for insightful discussions; Luca Talamo, Sarah Dickson, Michelle Chalupnik, Maxwell Urmey, and Kazemi Adachi for experimental assistance and careful reading of the manuscript; and David Carlson for assistance with the fabrication.
 This work was supported by funding from AFOSR under award number FA9550-24-1-0173, NSF Grants PHY-2317149 and NSF QLCI award OMA-2016244, the Brown Institue for Basic Sciences, and the Baur-SPIE Endowed Chair at JILA.

 {\Alph{section}}